MarkWasfy00/vCard2.0-Docs/content/en/docs/prologue/introduction.md

 ---
-title: "Introduction"
+title: "Installation"
 description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "Dokswor building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false